adamsilver/fdpb/05-an-inbox.md

 };
 ```

 The `matchMedia` API is the Javascript equivalent of a media query.
 Where `@media() {}` is for CSS, `matchMedia()` is for Javascript.
 It's a way of keeping behaviour and style in-sync based on the same media query.
-In this case, when the viewport's width is less than `45em` the script will construct a toggle menu (small mode).
-When it's more than `45em` it will construct a horizontal menubar (big mode).
+In this case, when the viewport's width is less than `40em` the script will construct a toggle menu (small mode).
+When it's more than `40em` it will construct a horizontal menu (big mode).

 Before `matchMedia` we had to use flakey techniques to get the width of the viewport[^].
 Even then, you could only get the value in pixels, not `em`s.
-It's preferrable to use ems because if the user increases the the size of text the layout will adapt in proportion.
+It's preferrable to use `em`s because if the user increases the the size of text, the layout will adapt in proportion.

 When small mode is enabled, the enhanced HTML is updated: